fishac/AdaptiveHMControllerPaper/README.md

 ### Generating true solutions

-True solution data has been uploaded to this repository in the respective `resources/[Problem]` folders.
+"True" solution data for problems without analytical solutions has been uploaded to this repository in the respective `resources/[Problem]` folders.
 If you wish to regenerate this data, run the Matlab files in `truesolutions`.

 ### Fast Error Measurement Strategy Testing